TheZ0/TheZ0/README.md

 I'm Rhett, an electrical engineering student majoring in computer engineering at the Univeristy of Queensland.

-Interested in embedded systems and RF systems and enjoy building my own projects focused around these two fields.
+Interested in embedded and RF systems and enjoy building my own projects focused around these two fields.

 ### Completed Projects
 * [The Big One](https://github.com/TheZ0/The-Big-One/tree/master) - 1kJ projectile accelerator